gundavarapuindira25-max/my-portfolio/README.md

 ## About

-A dark-themed, terminal-inspired portfolio built with vanilla HTML, CSS, and JavaScript.
-No frameworks, no build tools — just fast, hand-crafted front-end code.
+A portfolio built with vanilla HTML, CSS, and JavaScript.
+No frameworks, no build tools, just fast, hand-crafted front-end code.

 ## Features